Erik Santos: Star in a Million

 In 2003, Santos joined Star in a Million singing contest, and became part of the wildcard entry to the Final 10 of the show.
 He had a good start in the competition, but got eliminated during the third week of the show, when it was still a part of the Sunday noontime variety show ASAP.
 Nevertheless, his second chance came, and his rendition of R. Kelly's "I Believe I Can Fly", won him the tenth and final slot for the semi-finals round.
 Eventually he became one of the three grand finalists along with Sheryn Regis (first runner up) and Marinel Santos (2nd runner up) in the showdown for the title of Star in a Million.
 "This is the Moment", a song from the musical Jekyll & Hyde, popularized by Martin Nievera, won him the title.

-He is the cousin of actor Wendell Ramos
+He is a third cousin of Kapuso actor Wendell Ramos.
+He is also the brother of newbie Star Magic actress Hadiyah Santos.

 Career

 In 2004, Santos released his debut album This is the Moment, and it went platinum after three months of its release.
 After his debut, he released an extended play, quickly followed by his second album, Loving You Now.
 The album was released with the hit single "Bakit Ba Iniibig Ka", composed by Ogie Alcasid, and sung as a duet with Asia's Songbird Regine Velasquez.
 In December 2005, he held his first major solo concert at the Marikina Riverbanks.
 On October 19, 2007, he staged another major concert at the Araneta Coliseum, entitled Erik Santos ...
-Solo at the Coliseum, with Sam Milby, The Company, Nyoy Volante, Danita Paner, and Ai-Ai de las Alas as guests.
+Solo at the Coliseum, with Sam Milby, The company, Nyoy Volante, Danita Paner, and Ai-Ai de las Alas as guests.
 On September 22, 2018, he held his 15th anniversary concert titled Er1k 5antos: My Greatest Moments at the Mall of Asia Arena.